5/6/22 Top 3 Winner at Alphabet Challenge Blog!

 Ink/Paint: Ranger Kitsch Flamingo distress ink, Tattered Angels Gold Glimmer Mist, Memento Northern Pine ink

 Dies/Punches: Kadomaru Pro corner rounder, Pinkfresh Studio Hydrangea and Rose Die

 Accessories: We R Memory Keepers Large Guillotine Paper Trimmer, Bearly Art precision craft glue, Ranger Distress Sprayer, Milwaukee heat tool, MISTI stamping tool, Big Shot, Pinkfresh Studio Hydrangea and Rose Washi Tape, Darice Double-Sided Adhesive Foam Circles, Taylored Expressions Gold Drip Drops

 I hope you’ve enjoyed today’s project and you’re inspired to get your craft on!
 Be sure to check out the ah-mazing Tape Runner, Retractable Tape Runner and Highlight Tape Runner at TapeRunner.com!
-Check out our Etsy store, and Follow us on Facebook and Instagram!
+Be sure to Follow us on Facebook and Instagram!
 Thanks so much for stopping by today – we’ll see you next time!